An1k4et/Agnethon2024/README.md

 3. Run the `app.py` file: python app.py

 4. Open your web browser and go to `http://127.0.0.1:5000/` to access the TourMateAI web application.

+Alternatively, you can also access the application online at [TourMateAI](https://tourmateaiweb.onrender.com/).

 ## Features